rajakaliappan/Java-Project/README.md

 **Execution steps**:
 1. Standalone execution
-   java -jar WebCrawler-0.0.1-SNAPSHOT.jar
+   java -jar WebCrawler-0.0.1-SNAPSHOT.jar.
    The result of execution will be stored in output.txt file.

-2. Using the jar as library in any existig project and invoke below method CrawlerInvocation.invokeCrawler()
+2. Using the jar as library in any existig project and invoke below method.
+   CrawlerInvocation.invokeCrawler()